- Mike Cooper, Chair

 Please contact the Library to reach members of the Board.

-The Library is currently recruiting for new Board Members - to apply please fill out an application form.
+The Library is not currently recruiting for new Board Members.

 2021 BOARD MEETING SCHEDULE